 Everything we do is in service to the local community of the Osa.

 Our approach begins with building trusting relationships that facilitate accompaniment and mutual respect.
-This lays the foundation for us to incubate those projects that we sense will directly contribute to a more equitable, resilient and bioregional economy.
+This lays the foundation for us to incubate those projects that we sense will directly contribute to a more equitable, resilient, and bioregional economy that promotes solidarity and trust.

-Establishing a system for the ReGenerOsa Collective that facilitates the transfer of resources from people that love and care for the Osa to those doing essential regenerative work in this community.
+• Establishing a system for the ReGenerOsa Collective that facilitates the transfer of resources from people who love and care for the Osa to those doing essential regenerative work in this community.